anthonyhuang07/Latin-Variants-Translator/README.md

 # Latin Variants Translator

+UPDATE: No longer maintained due to complexity of some languages (e.g. Pig Latin)

 A translator for Pig Latin, Egg Latin, and Bacon Omelette Latin.

 My first project using TypeScript.